dssoc/dssoc.github.io/course.md

 ***R & RStudio***
 <br/>
-In this class, we will use the R, a free programming language that I will teach tou how to install during the first week of class.
+In this class, we will use R, a free programming language that I will teach tou how to install during the first week of class.
 There are a variety of different ways to use R, but the most common way to do so is with the software [RStudio](https://www.rstudio.com/), a free Graphical User Interface which you can either run on your laptop, or via a web server.
 Though it is possible to run it on a Tablet or Microsoft Surface, I recommend using a laptop or desktop if possible.
 <br/>

 ***Slack***